opendocsg/slw-judgments-backfill/2017_SGHC_300/report.md

 _Civil procedure_ – _Judgments and orders_ – _Garnishee orders_

 [LawNet Editorial Note: The appeal in Civil Appeal No 138 of 2017 was dismissed by the Court of Appeal on 26 October 2018.
-See [2018] SGCA 73.]
+See <span class="citation">[2018] SGCA 73</span>.]

 17 November 2017